 Managing the data deluge

 Initially, the data from the SKA-Low antennas in Western Australia will flow into a custom supercomputing facility on site in the Murchison where initial processing of the data will take place.
-From there, it will be transferred via fibre-optic cable to the Pawsey Supercomputing Centre in Perth for further processing and imaging.
-The SKA-Low telescope will generate 300 petabytes of data per year.
-SKA-Mid will generate the same amount of data!
+From there, it will be transferred via fibre-optic cable to the Pawsey Supercomputing Research Centre in Perth for further processing and imaging.
+The SKA-Low telescope will generate 300 petabytes of data per year matched by SKA-Mid in South Africa.

-Working with the Australian SKA Office and ICRAR in Perth, we are establishing a regional SKA data centre (SRC).
-Telescope data is likely to be transferred to international telescope users from the SRC, via new and existing undersea cables, from Perth to Singapore, and then onwards around the world.
+Working with the Australian SKA Office and ICRAR in Perth, we are establishing an SKA Regional Centre (SRC), the AusSRC[Link will open in a new window].
+Telescope data is likely to be transferred to international telescope users via the international SRC network.

-Our Australian SKA Pathfinder (ASKAP) radio telescope is demonstrating the high-performance processing required to meet the SKA data challenges.
-Using the Pawsey supercomputer and custom-written software developed at CSIRO, we produce science-ready datasets of many Terabytes for each observation.
+Our ASKAP radio telescope is demonstrating the high-performance processing required to meet the SKA project data challenges.
+Using Pawsey supercomputers and custom software developed at CSIRO, we produce science-ready datasets of many Terabytes for each observation.
 These data are made freely available to the global astronomy community through ASKAP's science archive.

-We acknowledge the Wajarri Yamaji as the traditional owners of the Murchison Radio-astronomy Observatory site.
+We acknowledge the Wajarri Yamaji as the Traditional Owners and native title holders of Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.